-The key highlights of the Belgian draft legislation and guidance are summarized below.
+The key highlights of the Belgian legislation are summarized below.

-Key highlights
+Key Highlights

-- ► The scope of taxes covered under the Belgian draft legislation is aligned with the Directive and applies to all taxes except value-added tax, customs duties and compulsory security contributions. - ► The definition of "reportable arrangements" does not include domestic arrangements. - ► The hallmarks included in the draft Belgian legislation mirror Hallmarks A-E specified in Annex IV of the Directive. - ► The definition of intermediaries is broadly aligned to the definition in DAC6. - ▶ The draft Belgian legislation exempts intermediaries from the obligation to report where the reporting obligation would breach the legal professional privilege (LPP).
+- ► The scope of the taxes covered under the Belgian legislation is fully aligned with the Directive and applies to all taxes except value-added tax, customs duties, excise duties and compulsory social security contributions. - ► The Belgian legislation defines a reportable cross-border arrangement exactly in line with the Directive.
+Namely an arrangement is reportable if: - The arrangement meets the definition of a cross-border arrangement; and - The arrangement meets at least one of the hallmarks A-E specified in Annex IV of the Directive. - ► The Belgian legislation does not cover domestic arrangements and does not include any hallmarks in addition to hallmarks A-E included in Annex IV of the Directive. - ► The description of the hallmarks included in the Belgian legislation follows the text of the hallmarks included in DAC6.
+Most elements of the hallmarks included in DAC6 are not expressly defined. - ▶ In accordance with DAC6, under the Belgian legislation, the main benefit test will be satisfied if it can be established that the main benefit or one of the main benefits which, having regard to all relevant facts and circumstances, a person may reasonably expect to derive from an arrangement, is the obtaining of a tax advantage. - ► The definition of an intermediary under the Belgian legislation is in line with the Directive. - ▶ The Belgian legislation exempts intermediaries from the obligation to report where the reporting obligation would breach legal professional privilege (LPP).
 The exemption for LPP is only expected to apply in limited cases, namely where the determination of the legal position of the relevant taxpayer is at stake (e.g., where an intermediary advises the taxpayer on the possible outcome and risks of starting legal proceedings), or where the relevant taxpayer is represented or defended in court.
-In practice, this appears to imply that the LPP exemption under this legislation may have limited application.
+In addition, the LPP exemption can only apply if the intermediary advising on the determination of the legal position of the relevant taxpayer has taken no part in co-planning, designing or implementing the